OtherAndrew/jellyCTF-writeups/misc/is_jelly_stuck.md

 [is_jelly_stuck_baba_sol.webm](https://github.com/OtherAndrew/jellyCTF-writeups/assets/103388958/abcaa3ee-6d3c-46af-9bbd-5a6b629b111f)

-I still don't have the flag though, so I unlocked hint 1 too see what to do next.
+I still don't have the flag though, so I unlocked hint 1 to see what to do next.

 ### Hint 1